wannasleepforlong/Numerade-Scraper/README.md

 Open your browser, click on extension icon and go to manage extensions.

 ## Step 4
-Turn on the decelopers mode at top-right and click on 'Load unpacked'.
+Turn on the developers mode at top-right and click on 'Load unpacked'.

 ## Step 5
 Finally go inside the Numerade Scraper folder and select the 'Numerade Scraper Extension' folder.